Contact

 What you lose: Free 30-day buffer after expiration.

 The 23% premium is insurance against delays.
-Procurement delays happen.
-Approvals get stuck.
-People go on holiday.
-Previously, that meant a hard deadline: miss it and services stop, data enters deletion.
+Procurement delays happen, approvals get stuck, and sometimes people go on holiday, forgetting to take care of routine things that aren't on top of their minds.
+Previously, that meant a hard deadline: miss it and services stop, data gets deleted.
 Now you pay the premium and keep running while sorting things out.

 For enterprises where service interruption or data loss would be catastrophic, 23% for a month or two is nothing compared to the alternative.